brietsparks/xcrud/README.md

     ```go install```

 3. setup a postgres database instance.
-If you already one, you can skip this.
-Note, this step uses the Dockerfile provided in this project, but you can connect however you want.
+This project provides one via Docker:

     Build the image:
     ```